 Checklist for citations

-1. Use the resources on the Library’s Citing Info page for the citation format you need.
+1. Use the resources on the Citing Sources page for the citation format (such as MLA or APA) you need to follow.

 2. Check the kind of source you are using